raspibolt/raspibolt/static-channel-backup.md

 ### Formatting

-* To ensure that the storage device does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup").
+* To ensure that the storage device does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup" and choose the FAT filesystem).
 The following external guides explain how to format your USB thumbdrive or microSD card on [Windows](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-in-windows-12893){:target="_blank"}, [macOS](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-on-a-mac-12899){:target="_blank"}, or [Linux](https://phoenixnap.com/kb/linux-format-usb){:target="_blank"}.

 * Once formatted, plug the storage device into your Pi.
 If using a thumbdrive, use one of the USB 2.0 (black) port.